 Public Works is responsible for the overall operation and the day to day operation of the utilities function.
 The department also looks after the roads, sidewalks, parks, cemeteries, and the collection of residential solid waste, oversees the buildings and fleet operation and is responsible for traffic signals, street lights, and roadway, transit, and information signage in the community.

-47 full time staff provides the hands-on delivery of service and are supported by two administrative positions.
+Over 50 full time staff provides the hands-on delivery of service and are supported by three administrative positions.
 During summer, a crew of 15 students is brought on to maintain the large area of parks, playfields and green space in the community.

 Mailing Address: Public Works

 Cranbrook City Hall

 Cranbrook, BC V1C 2M8